PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 - **Project Glossary**: Terms specific to one project
 - **Global Glossary**: Terms shared across all projects
 - Both are used when translating in a project

+**Context-Aware Filtering:**
+- Glossary entries can have context rules that specify when they should be used
+- Terms are automatically filtered based on:
+  - Project domain (from project settings)
+  - Project client (from project settings)
+  - Document name and type
+- Terms are only applied when their context rules match the current document/project context
+- This ensures terms are used appropriately for different document types and contexts
+- Example: A term with "Use Only In: medical" will only be used in medical projects
+- Example: A term with "Exclude From: legal" will never be used in legal documents

 ### 6.4 Projects